ci4rail/kyt/README.md

 ## Build locally

 ### KYT-API-SERVER

 #### Docker image

 To build (and deploy) the `kyt-api-server` docker image you can use the following commands:
 ```bash
 $ ./dobi.sh image-kyt-api-server        # build only
 $ ./dobi.sh image-kyt-api-server:push   # build and push do docker registry
 ```

+Get the IoT Hub connection string from the Azure Portal.
+Select the IoT Hub, then "shared access policies".
+Copy from `iothubowner` the connection string `Connection string—primary key`.

 To run the docker image with a specific `<tag>` use:
 ```bash
 docker run --rm -p 8080:8080 -e IOTHUB_SERVICE_CONNECTION_STRING="HostName=ci4rail-eval-iot-hub.azure-devices.net;SharedAccessKeyName=iothubowner;SharedAccessKey=6..." harbor.ci4rail.com/ci4rail/kyt/kyt-api-server:<tag>